dtsukamoto/League-of-Legends-Early-Game-Analysis/README.md

 I wanted to see if the model had different accuracies for different patches, so I decided to do a fairness analysis based on patch.

+Group X: Games that take place in patches before patch 12.10

+Group Y: Games that take place during or after patch 12.10

 Null Hypothesis: The classifier's accuracy is the same for games that are before patch 12.10 and games during and after the patch

 Alternative Hypothesis: The classifier's accuracy is higher for games after patch 12.10.